With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 - Don’t provide refreshments for the removers

-- Contact the household before the move to make sure that no one is showing coronavirus symptoms or is self-isolating
+- Contact the household before the move to make sure that no one is showing coronavirus symptoms or is self-isolating.
+If they are, then the move should be delayed

-- Ask the household to open all internal doors
+- Encourage the household to open all internal doors before entering the property

-- Ask the household to clean surfaces and possessions with household cleaning products
+- Encourage the household to clean surfaces and possessions with household cleaning products prior to entering the property

 - No employees can assist with a move if they have coronavirus symptoms

-- Wash your hands after entering the property
+- Wash your hands upon entering the property

 - Use separate towels/paper towels and ensure these are washed/disposed of afterwards